 CARROT GARNISH (optional)

 - For the base, add the flaked coconut, cashews, cinnamon, ginger and salt to your food processor and blitz for about 30 seconds until you have a pretty even crumb consistency.

 - Add in the dates and orange zest and blend again for another minute until evenly combined.
 Add the grated carrots and blend for another 30 seconds or so.
 Check the consistency, if very wet, add all of the coconut flour and blend to combine.
 Depending on how moist it is you can add less of the coconut flour.

-- Line the bottom of a 7" cake tin with removable base with some parchment paper.
+- Line the bottom of a 7.5 or 8" cake tin (with removable base) with some parchment paper.
 Press the dough into the base of the cake tin, and smooth it out with a spatula or flat bottomed glass.
 Place in the freezer while you prepare the filling.

 - For the filling, add all of the ingredients to a blender and blitz until smooth and creamy.
 Pour the filling into the cake tin and tap the tin on your work surface to remove any air bubbles.
 Place in the freezer for a minimum of 4 hours or until set.

 - Once set, remove the cake from the tin whilst still frozen.
 You can use a blowtorch or a damp warm cloth to gently heat up the sides which will make it easier to remove the cake.

 - Allow the cake to defrost at room temperature for 30-40 minutes before serving.